-Libra enables revenue to be generated through granting permits and enforcing compliance
+Libra enables revenue to be generated through granting permits and enforcing compliance period.

 Safe airspace through Libra leads to improved public perception.